DanielAxelssonAccedo/git-training/README.md

 git training for Accedo QA 2025 April

 Enter your name in this file:

-I will try to make an Pull Request
+I will update the main

-I want to push this new file